 Below is a summary of the categories of required courses for the AS-T Track 2.
 In selecting your classes, consult your Major Planning Sheet for recommendations related to pursuing a particular major or pathway.
 See below for available courses in each category.
 Note that a Major Related Program (MRP) includes additional requirements.
 Planning guides are intended to guide students toward completing degree requirements.
 They are not intended to communicate admissions requirements of 4-year institutions.
 Students are strongly urged to consult with an advisor, college/university admissions staff, and the catalog of the 4-year institution to which they plan to transfer.
 Other conditions and restrictions may also apply.

-General Education - 18-20 Credits

-Courses used in General Education (Gen Ed) Core may not be used for distribution.

-Communication (8-10 Credits)

-Take ENGL& 101 and either ENGL& 102, ENGL& 230, or CMST& 101.

-• ENGL& 101 English Composition I Credits: 5

-Multicultural Understanding (5 Credits)

-Select one of the following courses:

-HUM 105, CMST 203, CMST 285, GWS 284, HIST 245, MCS 105, PSYC 230.
-Quantitative/Symbolic Reasoning (5 Credits) MATH& 151 Calculus I Credits: 5 Distribution Requirements - 10 Credits See Courses That Meet Transfer Degree Requirements Humanities (5 Credits) Choose one course from the Humanities course list.
+General Education - 18-20 Credits Courses used in General Education (Gen Ed) Core may not be used for distribution.
+Communication (8-10 Credits) Take ENGL& 101 and either ENGL& 102, ENGL& 230, or CMST& 101.
+Multicultural Understanding (5 Credits) Select one of the following courses: CMST 203, CMST 285, GWS 284, HIST& 220, HIST 245, HUM 105, MCS 105, PSYC 230, SOC 270 Quantitative/Symbolic Reasoning (5 Credits) MATH& 151 Calculus I Minimum Units: 5 Distribution Requirements - 10 Credits See Courses That Meet Transfer Degree Requirements Humanities (5 Credits) Choose one course from the Humanities course list.
 Social Sciences (5 Credits) Choose one course from the Social Sciences course list.
 Pre-Major Program - 30-32.5 Credits Physics Sequence (15-16.5 Credits) Sequences should not be broken up between institutions (for example, the three-quarter physics sequence should be taken entirely at Shoreline or entirely at another school).
-PHYS& 114, PHYS& 115, PHYS& 116 (15 credits) is allowed for the degree, but will meet major requirements for very few students (some computer studies, some engineering technology programs). - PHYS& 221 Engineering Physics I with Lab: Mechanics Credits: 5.5 - PHYS& 222 Engineering Physics II with Lab: Electromagnetism Credits: 5.5 - PHYS& 223 Engr Physics III with Lab: Waves, Heat & Light Credits: 5.5 Additional Math (10 Credits) Take MATH& 152 and either MATH& 163 or MATH 211.
-MATH& 152 Calculus II Credits: 5 Additional Science (5-6 Credits) See courses listed here.
+PHYS& 114, PHYS& 115, PHYS& 116 (15 credits) is allowed for the degree, but will meet major requirements for very few students (some computer studies, some engineering technology programs). - PHYS& 221 Engineering Physics I w/Lab: Mechanics Minimum Units: 5.5 - PHYS& 222 Engineering Physics II w/Lab: Electromagnetism Minimum Units: 5.5 - PHYS& 223 Engr Physics III w/Lab: Waves, Heat & Light Minimum Units: 5.5 Additional Math (10 Credits) Take MATH& 152 and either MATH& 163 or MATH 211.
+Additional Science (5-6 Credits) See courses listed here.
 At least 5 credits of Chemistry with lab is required for engineering majors.
 Program Specific Courses (27.5-32 Credits to reach 90 total) The AS-T degree allows a maximum of 5 credits for restricted/vocational course work and a maximum of 3 Physical Education credits.
 For Program Specific Courses, students can take additional prerequisite courses needed to enter their major's junior year, additional general education, and/or elective courses.
 Required and recommended courses vary, so please consult: - 1. the appropriate Major Preparation Sheet - 2. a Shoreline advisor for the subject area; and - 3. the department at your chosen colleges/universities.
 Where Can I Transfer?